typelevel/Laika/docs/using-laika/templates.md

 Generates a table of contents containing the documents of the tree and/or the sections inside these documents.

 This directive is explained in detail in the [Document Structure] chapter.
-TODO

 ### The `fragment` directive